ovhk/DigitalFilm/README.md

 So the idea if you want to use a screen as a film, is to apply the invert of the gamma of the paper and invert black and white.
 Then, you have to put the screen directly on the paper and light it up.

-In Direct mode, it convert the picture to grayscale and display it with inverted colors (like films), adapted for the specified paper and grade.
+In Direct mode, it converts the picture to grayscale and display it with inverted colors (like films), adapted for the specified paper and grade.
 With this method, you don't use the entire gray palette (because of the extrapolation), so you end up with artifacts.
 One solution is to use the GrayToTime mode.

 <img src="/img/mode direct synoptic.drawio.png" width="800"><br /><br />